Keep Your Home IP logo

 All articles

-GPS Tracker in Work Laptop: Dispelling MisconceptionsUpdated 10 months ago
+GPS Tracker in Work Laptop: Dispelling MisconceptionsUpdated a year ago

 Many individuals express concern about the possibility of their work laptop being equipped with a GPS chip, enabling constant location tracking by their employer.
 This article aims to clarify that the probability of work laptops containing GPS chips is very low.
 Employers typically rely on less intrusive methods, such as IP addresses and Wi-Fi network scanning, commonly known as the Wi-Fi Positioning System, to determine location.